srtucker/AdobeSign_PowerForms/documentation/configuration-files.md

   - DO NOT CHANGE THE FOLLOWING CONFIGURATION
 - **integrationKey**
   - This is your integration key for Adobe Sign.
-  - This key is needed to login to the Adobe Sign API to get workflow configuartions and sending agreements.
+  - This key is needed to login to the Adobe Sign API to get workflow configurations and sending agreements.
   - To generate an integration key, follow [Adobe's documentation](https://helpx.adobe.com/sign/kb/how-to-create-an-integration-key.html) with the following settings:
     ![Image of AdobeSign Integration key settings](/documentation/images/AdobeSign-Integration-Key.png)